OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-cd-to-co/index.md

 ---
 title: "Java CI/CD: From Release Management to Operations"
-description: In this post we create example runbooks to implement operations tasks
+description: In this post, we create example runbooks to implement operations tasks.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2999-01-01